 - Treat high blood pressure.
 Because high blood pressure increases the risk of kidney disease, it’s important to monitor your blood pressure.
 If you have high blood pressure, your doctor can prescribe medications to help manage it.

 - Address high cholesterol.
 Having high cholesterol can contribute to heart disease and cause further damage to blood vessels.
 If you have high cholesterol, it can be managed using medications called statins.

-- Quit smoking.
+- Try to quit smoking.
 Smoking also increases your risk of kidney disease.
-If you smoke, consider speaking to your doctor about developing a plan to quit.
+If you smoke, consider talking with your doctor about developing a plan to quit.

 - Manage weight.
-If you are overweight or have obesity, ask your doctor about healthy ways to lose weight.
+If overweight or obesity is a concern for you, ask your doctor about healthy ways to lose weight.

 - Get regular exercise.
 Regular exercise is good for both your physical and mental health.
 It can also help lower blood pressure and aid in weight management.